Myth One: You don’t see enough patients to justify investing in a spirometer

 Myth Two: Your office is too busy to add spirometry

 This is where buying the right spirometer is extremely important.
 We know your office is busy, that’s why we designed the easiest spirometry system available.
-With the right spirometer, the right training and the right support, you or your staff can easily test your patients in minutes.
-The best way to find out is to see for yourself.
-Request A Demonstration today and we’ll show you and your staff in-person, at your convenience.
+With the right spirometer, the right training and the right support, you or your staff can easily test your patients in minutes without interrupting your patient flow.

 Myth Three: Peak Flow Meters (PFM’s) can be used in place of spirometers

 PFM’s (electronic or mechanical) are used by patients to monitor themselves once they have been diagnosed with asthma.
 PFM’s are not suitable for diagnosing airway obstruction, spirometers are.
 PFM’s only measure peak expiratory flow rate, a parameter that is not appropriate for the diagnosis of asthma or COPD.
-See the NIH Guidelines For The Diagnosis And Management of Asthma - Expert Panel II, page 13...
-"It must be stressed that PFM’s are designed as tools for ongoing monitoring, not diagnosis".
+See the NIH Guidelines For The Diagnosis And Management of Asthma - Expert Panel Report 3, page 12...
+"Peak flow meters are for monitoring, not as diagnostic tools.".
 Furthermore, there is no reimbursement for peak flow testing by a healthcare professional.
 Why perform a peak flow test when with similar effort you can acquire more useful information and get reimbursed with spirometry?

 Myth Four: Spirometry results are difficult to interpret